 - Do I get to choose which building I become an RA in?

 No. If you are hired to be on staff, you will be placed in the best community and staff for your strengths.
 Students who have preexisting housing accommodations from the Center for Accessibility Services will be accommodated.

 - How often will I need to go through training?

 Our most extensive training session occurs in August.
 We also have a refresher training for a few days in January.
-Additionally, all residence life staff will attend one mandatory in-service per month which is typically offered more than once and lasts no more than two hours.
-New RAs will also take the RA Class, COED 450, during the fall semester.
+New RAs will also take the RA Workshop, during the fall semester.